van der Schaar Lab and COVID-19

 - calling upon governments to adopt proven machine learning methods and use existing data to help healthcare infrastructure respond to the pandemic;

-- conducting research and exploratory statistical analysis regarding the nature of the disease and its spread; and
+- conducting research and statistical analysis regarding the nature of the disease and its spread, and exploring the potential impact of machine learning on clinical trials;

-- developing and implementing tools such as Cambridge Adjutorium to enable clinicians to predict utilization of scarce resources, such as ventilators and ICU beds.
+- developing and implementing tools such as Cambridge Adjutorium to enable clinicians to predict utilization of scarce resources, such as ventilators and ICU beds; and

 Content related to COVID-19